“It’s Bigger Than Volleyball!” ™ – Teaching important life lessons through the sport of volleyball. Example follows…

 Last week something special happened in my world.
-My son, Thor (9), got up on stage at his talent show and solved a Rubik’s cube.
+(Date: 3/1/17) My son, Thor (9), got up on stage at his talent show and solved a Rubik’s cube.
 But he didn’t just solve it.
 He did a large portion of it with his eyes closed.
 In front of an audience of over 350 people.

 Needless to say, it blew everybody’s collective mind that a little boy could solve a puzzle few in the (much older) audience could, and do it with his eyes closed.
 Looking back, I can honestly say that this was no accident.
 This was the result of my belief system on parenting and coaching – learning to learn, you could call it.